Edu4Chip/Didactic_PCB/README.md

 ## Folders
 Doc: All documentation is gathered within this folder.
-PCBs: KiCad projects Didactic main and wire bond PCBs
+PCBs: KiCad projects Didactic main and wire bond PCBs.
-PM_MCU_software: STM32CubeIDE project for the power management microcontroller on the PCB
+PM_MCU_software: STM32CubeIDE project for the power management microcontroller on the PCB.